rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

     --supported-identity-providers COGNITO \
     --allowed-o-auth-scopes "phone" "email" "openid" "profile" \
     --allowed-o-auth-flows code \
-    --allowed-o-auth-flows-user-pool-client)
-    echo ${COGNITO_CONFIG} | jq
+    --allowed-o-auth-flows-user-pool-client \
+    --query UserPoolClient.ClientId \
+    --output text)" >> ~/.bashrc
+    source ~/.bashrc
+    echo "ClientId: ${COGNITO_CLIENT_ID}"
     ```

     The output of the command will look something like this:

-    ```json
-    "UserPoolClient": {
-        "UserPoolId": "{{ aws_region }}_i5V2Mxaya",
-        "ClientName": "user1-mobbws",
-        "ClientId": "abcdefghijklmnopqrstuvwxyz",
-        "ClientSecret": "redacted",
-        ...
+    ```{.text, .no-copy}
+    ClientId: abcdefghijklmnopqrstuvwxyz
     ```

+    If you don't see a client ID, double check that you ran the above commands and then ask for help!

-1. Next, let's store the `ClientId` and `ClientSecret` as environment variables that we reference later.
+1. Next, let's grab the Cognito `ClientSecret` that was generated in the previous step.
 To do so, run the following command:

     ```bash
-    echo "export COGNITO_CLIENT_ID=$(echo ${COGNITO_CONFIG} | jq -r .UserPoolClient.ClientId)" >> ~/.bashrc
-    echo "export COGNITO_CLIENT_SECRET=$(echo ${COGNITO_CONFIG} | jq -r .UserPoolClient.ClientSecret)" >> ~/.bashrc
+    echo "export COGNITO_CLIENT_SECRET=$(aws cognito-idp describe-user-pool-client \
+    --user-pool-id ${WS_COGNITO_ID} \
+    --client-id ${COGNITO_CLIENT_ID} \
+    --query UserPoolClient.ClientSecret \
+    --output text)" >> ~/.bashrc
     source ~/.bashrc
+    echo "ClientSecret: ${COGNITO_CLIENT_SECRET}"
     ```

-1. Now, let's verify that those values were stored properly by running the following commands:

-    ```bash
-    echo "Client ID: ${COGNITO_CLIENT_ID}"
-    echo "Client Secret: ${COGNITO_CLIENT_SECRET}"
-    ```

     The output of the command will look something like this:

-    ```{.text .no-copy}
+    ```{.text, .no-copy}
-    Client ID: abcdefghijklmnopqrstuvwxyz
-    Client Secret: redacted
+    ClientSecret: redacted
     ```

-    If you don't see your Client ID or Client Secret, ensure you ran through the steps above before you proceed to the next steps.
+    If you don't see a client secret, ask for help!

 ## Configure ROSA

-1. Finally, we need to configure OpenShift to use Amazon Cognito as its identity provider.
-While Red Hat OpenShift Service on AWS (ROSA) offers the ability to configure identity providers via the OpenShift Cluster Manager (OCM), we're going to configure the cluster’s OAuth provider via the `rosa` CLI.
-To do so, run the following command, making sure to replace the variable specified:
+1. Finally, we need to configure ROSA to use Amazon Cognito as its identity provider.
+While ROSA offers the ability to configure identity providers via OpenShift Cluster Manager (OCM), we're going to configure the cluster’s OAuth provider via the `rosa` CLI instead.
+To do so, we'll use the information we gathered in the above steps (`ClientId` and `ClientSecret`), and create our ROSA IdP configuration by running the following command:

     ```bash
     rosa create idp \
     --cluster ${WS_USER/_/-} \
     --type openid \
     --name Cognito \
     --client-id ${COGNITO_CLIENT_ID} \
-    --client-secret ${COGNITO_CLIENT_ID} \
+    --client-secret $(aws cognito-idp describe-user-pool-client --user-pool-id ${WS_COGNITO_ID} --client-id ${COGNITO_CLIENT_ID} --query UserPoolClient.ClientSecret --output text) \
     --issuer-url https://cognito-idp.{{ aws_region }}.amazonaws.com/${WS_COGNITO_ID} \
     --email-claims email \
     --name-claims name \